Critical Theory in Contemporary Art Practice

 Click on the dates below for more info and to book

-This course runs from 2 to 6 August 2021, every day from 10am to 4pm for five days at Chelsea College of Arts Granary Square N1C.
-If you have any questions please use the contact link or get in touch with the UAL Short Course Team +44 (0) 20 7514 6311.
+This course runs every Thursday from 6pm to 8:30pm for 10 weeks at Chelsea College of Arts UAL.
+If you have any questions please use the contact form or get in touch with the UAL Short Course Team +44 (0) 20 7514 6311.

 |Chelsea College of Arts UAL